Brexit causes huge debate. One of the people who do not

 Like many other independent artists, you chose to distribute your music via bandcamp, which means that everyone everywhere can listen to your music for free and only a few will buy the download or the physical record.
 What do you think are the benefits and the disadvantages of bandcamp?

 I find bandcamp quite empowering.
 For starters, you can set the number of times people can listen for free until they need to buy.
 I’ve set mine to 3, so you can hear the entire album 3 times before deciding if you’ll purchase it.
 I release on Bandcamp in tandem with digital release through a distributor - in my case AWAL - who add the release to 250 or so sites, for purchase.
 If someone buys it from Bandcamp I get 85% of the payment.
 If someone buys it from iTunes - or most of the others - I get around 60%.
-With such small margins these days it adds to a very meagre income for a ‘niche’ - not very successful financially, shall we say, politely - artis
+With such small margins these days it adds to a very meagre income for a ‘niche’ - not very successful financially, shall we say, politely - artist such as myself.

 Pictures: Mal Michelow